-Mr. Qualls stated the sponsor is Senator Altman, who is over the Melbourne.
-Area. the company that is proposing this legislation is Gulf Group Holdings based in South Florida and they have been the preeminent purchaser of tax certificates.
+Mr. Qualls stated the sponsor is Senator Altman, who is in the Melbourne area.
+The company proposing this legislation is Gulf Group Holdings based in South Florida and they have been the preeminent purchaser of tax certificates.
 Senate Bill 664 has about 20 things they want to change for the tax certificate process, and this is one of them.
-We have had meetings with their lobbyist.
+We had meetings with their Lobbyist.
 They want to change Chapter 197, Florida Statutes, and this is a change to Chapter 190, Florida Statutes, which does not fit with everything else they are trying to do.
 They want to save some money.
-In their portfolio, they likely have certificates from a CDD with a District lien on it.
-This would ensure that those certificates are purchased by the District and protects them as the investor.
+In their portfolio, they likely have tax certificates from a CDD with a lien on it.
+This would ensure that those tax certificates are purchased by the District and protects them as the investor.